gcc-mirror/gcc/README.md

 ./install.sh  \
    --with-mpi "${PWD}"/prerequisites/installations/mpich/<mpich-version-number>/
 ```
-after again replacin text between angular brackets with the appropriate string (<...>) such as "3.2".
+after again replacing text between angular brackets with the appropriate string (<...>) such as "3.2".
 Please report any problems with the above steps on our [issues page].